hieuvp/xpath-html/README.md

 const xpath = require("xpath-html");

 // Assuming you have an html file locally,
-// here the content I scraped from www.shopback.sg const html = fs.readFileSync(`${__dirname}/shopback.html`, "utf8");
+// here is the content I scraped from www.shopback.sg const html = fs.readFileSync(`${__dirname}/shopback.html`, "utf8");

-// Don't worry much about the input,
+// Don't worry about the input much,
-// you could be able to use an HTML response from an HTTP request
+// you could be able to use an HTML response of an HTTP request
-// As long as the argument is a string type, everything should be fine. const node = xpath.fromPageSource(html).findElement("//*[contains(text(), 'with love')]");
+// As long as the args is a string type, everything should be fine. const node = xpath.fromPageSource(html).findElement("//*[contains(text(), 'with love')]");

 console.log(`The matching tag is "${node.getTagName()}"`);